olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Authenticate a User with a GraphQL Mutation
+_**Description:** Mutations give you the ability to invoke backend functions from the client.
+In this lesson, we will use a mutation to authenticate a user with their username and password.
+Authorized users will receive a token that can be used to identify the current user in future operations._

 Instructor: [00:00] Now that we have an account, we can log in.
 Let's look at our mutation's list.
 We should see that there is a logIn mutation.
 I'm going to go ahead and write that here in our query document.
 We'll use `logIn` with the capital I. We'll use our `username`, our `password`.